 And don’t be that person who ends up in the ER because of a pizza.

-Marty Augustine is a Kansas City based writer, entertainer and pizza connoisseur
+Marty is a Kansas City based writer, authorr and pizza connoisseur

 If you enjoyed this article, be sure to subscribe for more!